Executive Team

 David Nimmo

-Dave Nimmo is the Director Finance and Operations and Chief Financial Officer for the Trust.
-He’s a CIMA qualified accountant with over 20 years experience and has supported a range of Leicester city schools with financial turnaround plans, and the implementation of effective financial management and governance.
+Dave Nimmo is the Chief Operations and Finance Officer for the Trust.
+He’s a CIMA qualified accountant with over 25 years’ experience, working predominantly in the private sector before moving into schools ten years ago.
+He played a pivotal part in establishing the trust but also finds time to support other maintained schools in Leicester with financial turnaround plans, and the implementation of effective financial management and governance.

 Monika Singala